 I have also worked with a number of young people who have Asperger’s syndrome who have used counselling to help them make sense of their world and relationships and to manage stress.

 Prior to training as a counsellor I was a trained mentor and worked with students in secondary schools.

-I am currently studying for a Master in Education (Children and Adolescent Psychotherapuetic Counselling) at the University of Cambridge.
+I have recently completed a Master of Education (Children and Adolescent Psychotherapuetic Counselling) at the University of Cambridge.